Automated Test-Case Generation for REST APIs Using Model Inference Search Heuristic: Threat to Validity

 For threats to \textit{external validity}, we selected six applications from the well-established EvoMaster Benchmark (EMB), which has been extensively used in prior research.
 Our study focused on real-world applications, excluding any artificial or synthetic applications.
 The selected applications vary in size, including differences in the number of source files, lines of code, and API endpoints, which helps assess the generalizability of our algorithm across diverse scenarios.

 To address threats to \textit{conclusion validity}, we followed best practices from prior studies on EvoMaster.
 Each algorithm was run 20 times per application, using different random seeds to account for the stochastic nature of EAs.
-For statistical analysis, we employed the Wilcoxon rank-sum test to evaluate the significance of differences between algorithms and the Vargha-Delaney effect size measure to quantify the magnitude of these differences.
+For statistical analysis, we employed the Wilcoxon rank-sum test to evaluate the significance of differences between algorithms and the Vargha-Delaney effect size measure to quantify their magnitude.